(This post contains affiliate links. Read my full disclosure.)

-If you’re not using social listening tools, your brand might be literally deaf.
+If you’re not using social listening tools as part of your social media monitoring efforts, your brand might be literally deaf.

-An important part of social media and digital marketing is knowing where your brand stands at any one time.
+An important part of social media and digital marketing is knowing where your brand stands at any one time on any given social media platform.

-These are some of the important questions we all need to answer.
+These are some of the important questions we all need to answer to improve our social mentions and expand our brand awareness.

 Since this is such a labor-intensive job when attempted by hand, developers have come up with tools to help.
 Here are some of the best options.

 One of the things that sets Awario apart is that it monitors everything.
-This doesn’t just include social media and popular review sites, but also everywhere on the Web.
+This doesn’t just include social media and popular review sites, but also everywhere on the Web, including news sites and blogs to create a comprehensive overview of information, including a sentiment analysis.
 Why?
 Their proprietary web crawlers search for keywords and hashtags wherever they might be found, not just where there’s an API.
-This is advantageous for smaller businesses doing market research for an expansion.
-But, it’s also highly useful to a global brand who must respond to customer complaints in any language.
+This is advantageous for smaller businesses doing market research for an expansion, but it’s also highly useful to a global brand who must respond to customer complaints in any language.

 How does this work?
 Sign up, then choose the keywords to monitor.
 Awario advertises that they send you alerts in real time, which allows you to do customer service through social media.
 This way, you can have a staff member who addresses issues as they arise.
 You’ll only be limited by the working hours for your staff.